 ...makes a significant contribution in the field of journalism studies work on the future of journalism.
 Out of Print: Newspapers, Journalism and the Business of News in the Digital Age offers a solid grounding for those looking for a quick brush-up with some current concerns facing the press, as well as a clear grounding in the newspaper crisis that arguably begins back in the 1920s or even 1880s.
 The compelling argument about industrialization and decline is particularly unique, and the merits of finally having a clear and approachable Leveson breakdown for a global audience is most welcome.Nikki Usher, International Journal of Communication

-George Brock is Professor at City University London, where he heads the prestigious Graduate School of Journalism.
-During his career as a journalist, he worked for the Observer and The Times, where he was Foreign Editor, Managing Editor and Saturday Editor.
-He has served as president of the World Editors Forum, and is on the board of the International Press Institute.
-He is a regular commentator on news and journalism in the UK and global media, and broadcasts frequently.
-He is an active conference speaker and reviewer.
+George Brock is a professor and former head of the prestigious Graduate School of Journalism at City University London.
+During his career as a journalist he worked for the Observer and The Times, where he was Foreign Editor, Managing Editor and Saturday Editor.
+He has served as president of the World Editors Forum and is on the board of the International Press Institute.
+He is a regular commentator on news and journalism in the UK and global media and is an active conference speaker and reviewer.